Life Insurance For Mums 2026 Prices

 The Cost of Childcare Support

-Whether you are a stay-at-home mum or work outside the home, you know how time-consuming childcare is and how blissful and fun it can be.
+Whether you are a stay-at-home mum or work outside the home, you know how time-consuming childcare is.

 A family with the terrible misfortune of losing its mum would have to pay at least £28,000 per year in childcare support to make up for the care she would have provided.